Telecommunications mediation: Mediation platform

 They are often referred to as internet protocol detail records.
 Mediation also processes event detail records or EDRs that are usually generated by the charging systems or any other network elements.
 Hence, Mediation platforms can process all xDRs that are generated by any network element, be it CDR, EDR or UDR.

 Naming

 Billing mediation platforms get their name from their behavior: they "mediate" data between systems.
 In a typical telephone company scenario, the systems providing data to the mediation platform are network elements, such as telephone switches, and the systems receiving data from the mediation platform perform accounting, auditing, archiving, or bill-generation functions.
 The mediation system collects, collates and prepares data for consumption by the downstream systems, which often accept data only in a limited set of formats.

 Data types

-The usage and call detail record datatypes hold data such as NPX, NPA, call duration, peak time flag and call length.
-Data may be represented in ascii or binary formats.
+The usage and call detail record datatypes hold data such as NPA (numbering plan area), NPX (local exchange), call duration, peak time flag and call length.
+Data may be represented in ASCII or binary formats.
 The billing mediation platform typically reads this data and converts it into common normalized format.

 Billing systems and all other downstream systems, in turn, converts this data to component [its own] understandable format.